AbdassalamAhmad/Gender-Classification/README.md

 * Evalutaing the model, Aciheved 94% accuracy.

-2. [multiplefaces.py](https://github.com/AbdassalamAhmad/Gender-Classification/blob/main/multiplefaces.py) : **predict gender of every face detected.**
+2. [multiplefaces.py](https://github.com/AbdassalamAhmad/Gender-Classification/blob/main/multiplefaces.py) : **Predict gender of every face detected.**
 * Used MTCNN library to detect faces.
 * Used matplotlib to draw a blue rectangle on every male face and red one on every female face.
 * Get the cropped face and feed it to the Xception pre-trained model to predict the gender.